Horse64/old-core.horse64.org/docs/Features.md

 2. You'll have a worse time with entirely undocumented code due to no inherent annotations as e.g. C# and Java have (but shouldn't you document your public interfaces anyway?),

+3. No advanced detailed typing: as many scripting or scripting-like languags, Horse64 has an intentionally simple typing system.
+   If you want to have very detailed exactly matched interfaces, advanced type constraints, and so on, then you should probably use something else,

-3. No tiny output binaries: Horse64 strives for simple deployment and painless portability, but this means all programs bring the entire VM, a full crypto and networking library, and more.
+4. No tiny output binaries: Horse64 strives for simple deployment and painless portability, but this means all programs bring the entire VM, a full crypto and networking library, and more.
 If you need your binaries to be tiny, you may want to look elsewhere,

-4. No limitless dynamic built-in overriding fun as possible in Python, Ruby, and more.
+5. No limitless dynamic built-in overriding fun as possible in Python, Ruby, and more.
 Not everything is an object and reflection isn't one of Horse64's strengths, so it may often require a more conservative solution for better or for worse.
-(The designers think this is often for the better.)
+(The designers think this is often for the better, but many will disagree.)

 Also see [design overview for things that are, and are NOT supported.)]( Design.md#overview).